opensumi/docs/docs/develop/basic-design/connection.en.md

       if (prop === '$getSomeLocalData') {
         return (...args) => {
           new Promise((resolve, reject) => {
-            // connection means the connection between frontend and back end connection.sendRequest(prop, ...args, response => {
+            // Connection means the connection between frontend and back end connection.sendRequest(prop, ...args, response => {
               // The request is returned before the result is returned through Promise resolve resolve(response);